ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

-what that does it pass the --serial2 argument to the ardupilot code, telling it to use /dev/ttyUSB0 instead of the normal internal simulated GPS for the 2nd UART.
+what that does it pass the --serial2 argument to the ardupilot code, telling it to use /dev/ttyUSB0 instead of the normal internal simulated GPS.
 You can find the SITL serial port mappings :ref:`here <learning-ardupilot-uarts-and-the-console>`

 Any of the 8 UARTs can be configured in this way, using serial0 to serial7.